 In 2010 and 2011, Mr. Landis was named a BTI Client Service All-Star, an elite group of attorneys nominated solely and exclusively by clients in BTI's independent study as delivering the absolute best in client service.
 He also was selected for inclusion in the 2009 Illinois Super Lawyers® list.*

 Prior to joining Foley, Mr. Landis practiced for three years with Cravath, Swaine & Moore in New York City.
 He graduated from the University of Minnesota School of Law (J.D., magna cum laude, 1988), where he was a member of the law review.
 Mr. Landis clerked for two years for the Hon.
 James M. Rosenbaum, U.S. District Court, District of Minnesota.

 A native of Appleton, Wisconsin, Mr. Landis received his undergraduate degree in mathematics from Lawrence University in 1984.
-He is admitted to practice in Illinois, New York, Minnesota, and Oregon.
+He is admitted to practice in Illinois and New York.